alexanderneville/docs/src/unix/shell.md

 ```

 Assignments to `variable` within the script are not reflected in the
 parent process after the script terminates.
-If this behaviour is
+If this behaviour is desired
-desired the script should be *sourced* within the interactive shell.
+the script should be _sourced_ within the interactive shell.
+The
-`source` or `.` is the way this is acheived.
+`source` or `.` built-ins are the way this is achieved.

 ```
 $ variable="initial value"